skip navigation

 • Second, the player should pass the ball to the recipient at half court in the air, or on one bounce, so that the defensive player cannot consider the ball to be "loose" and, therefore, under our rules, is not allowed to attempt an interception.

-6th and 5th Grade Expanded Zone/Press Rule Option.
-Some 6th and 5th grade coaches, particularly those coaching stronger teams, would like to occasionally be able to play zone defenses generally, and press at any time, during the game when there is a point margin of less than 16.
-This challenges their players and helps prepare them for tournaments like the Wisconsin State Invitational Championship Tournament where all zones and presses can be used at any time.
-As a result, in every game for 6th and 5th grade teams, the coaches of the two teams will have the option of discussing the use of either or both of these defenses being used for the entire game (rather than pressing only for portions of the game and no half-court zones) and will communicate that decision to the referees.
+As a result, in every game for 6th and 5th grade teams, the coaches of the two teams will have the option of discussing the use of one or both of these defenses being used for the entire game (rather than pressing only for portions of the game and no half-court zones) and will communicate that decision to the referees.
 That decision must be made before the game begins and will remain in place throughout the entire game, even if one or both team’s coaches change their mind during play.
 If coaches choose not to expand pressing and zones to the entire game, then regular League Rules will apply (pressing only in the third and fourth quarters for 6th grade teams and in the fourth quarter of 5th grade games).

 Conduct and Game/Meet Ejections.
 Players, coaches, parents and others who use profanity; are demonstrative or loud in their criticism of the referees; taunt, use noisemakers, cowbells, whistles or laser lights to distract opposing players, particularly when shooting a free throw; or are in any way belligerent, will be dealt with assertively.
 The referees should not confront a player, parent or other relevant party in the stands.
-A coach is responsible for the conduct of all his/her team's fans.
+Coaches are responsible for the conduct of all of their fans.
 The referee will identify for the coach the offending party and the nature of the offense.
 There will be one warning.
 If there is a second incident, a technical foul will be called.
 If the conduct persists, the offending individual or individuals will be instructed by the relevant coach to leave the gym.
 That person will then be given two minutes to leave the gym; failure to do so will result in the team involved forfeiting the game.
 The referees involved in officiating the game in question, or the meet director, will make a telephonic report to the League to consider further action against the expelled player, coach or fan.
 To help set expectations about player, parent and coach conduct, many basketball associations have all three parties sign a Code of Conduct – a sample of such a code can be seen in Attachment #8 to these Rules.

 If a coach or fan is ejected from a game early in the meet, it will be for that game only, not the entire meet.
 The same is true for a player.
 However, in the case of an adult, if the conduct involved a physical threat of harm, battery (a punch or a push), or necessitated a call to the police, that coach or fan will be ejected for the remainder of the meet.
 For a player, where a certain amount of untoward physical contact (i.e., elbowing) is going to take place, expulsion for the remainder of the meet will only take place where the battery was premeditated and demonstrative (e.g., a thrown punch).
 The referees make all decisions regarding single game ejections; decisions in full meet ejections are made by the Meet Director in consultation with the game referee.